 We have become conditioned into scheduling our heating systems to come on and off to suit our lifestyles.
 We have become used to the fact that our modern boiler will heat our houses instantly.

-However, as heat pumps will not achieve the same flow temperatures as combi boilers, radiators must be correctly sized and balanced.
+However, when installing heat pumps, you must size and balance radiators correctly, as heat pumps will not achieve the same flow temperatures as combi boilers.

 In some instances, we will have to replace radiators with larger ones.
 Still, there will be instances when engineers have over-specified the previous system, resulting in oversized radiators.

-Finally, a heat pump should be coupled with a high recovery unvented hot water cylinder or, less commonly, with a standalone air source water heater.
+Finally, a heat pump should be coupled with a high recovery, unvented hot water cylinder or, less commonly, a standalone air source water heater.

 When considering heat pumps, engineers need to be more than just a “fitter” as Low-Temperature Water System design is complex.
 Engineers must calculate heat loss for each room, considering the room size, construction, position and even the aspect of the room.
-Things like wall thickness, type of insulation, style and type of glazing will all affect the amount of heat lost from a room.
+Things like wall thickness, type of insulation, style and glazing will all affect the heat lost in a room.

 End users will need to alter how they use their system, even once when correctly designed for their home.

-For example, we all tend to use the temperature of the radiators as a guide to how effectively our system is working; however, it’s the air temperature that matters.
+For example, we all tend to use the temperature of the radiators as a guide to how effectively our system works; however, the air temperature matters.
 Therefore, in a low-temperature design, it is better to keep the room warm throughout the day, e.g., setting the room stat to 20 degrees, than to “surge heat” the space by demanding 23 degrees on demand.